 - Price: From around £450

 If you’re camping in your car or need a rear-mounted awning, here’s the Tailgater.
 It’s a freestanding awning that attaches to your car with straps.
-There’s a pole version as well as an inflatable.
 There are more tailgate awnings in our article on how to camp in your car!

 - Size: W300 x L220 x H215 (non-Air H225)